The majestic Mount Putauaki overlooking Kawerau forest

 Ready to Experience the Energy?

-Information provided is for visitor guidance.
-Check local signage for the most up-to-date safety info.
+Visitor info only.
+Always check local signage for the most up-to-date safety guidance.